 National Glass Centre’s Volunteer Programme is very flexible as we appreciate the time that volunteers give to us, whether long or short term.
 Volunteering with us can offer you the opportunity to meet new people, learn new skills, increase your confidence, keep busy, improve your CV, have fun and benefit from a number of special events, training and discounts.

 If you would like to get involved with the work of National Glass Centre, browse our Current Opportunities below or, if you feel you have something to offer that’s not listed, please get in touch for an informal chat with one of our team.

-Due to the re-opening of National Glass Centre in June, we are currently recruiting a new team of volunteers to assist us in a number of areas.
 To view current opportunities along with profiles for each role, click on the link below.